kevinolega/callcentertrainingtips/_posts/2012-09-02-shy-person-do.md

 **2. Go after what excites you.**

-I'm excited by talking to interesting people so I got a job that allows me to.
+I'm excited by talking to interesting Filipinos so I got a job that allows me to.
 Early on I moved between call center work and sales.

 **3. Go after what scares you.**